Skip to main content

 Gasless payment with wallet=auto

-By default both SDKs run in wallet=auto mode — the agent's EOA is wrapped in a Coinbase Smart Wallet (ERC-4337) and every state-changing call (createTransaction, linkEscrow, transitionState, etc.) is bundled into a single UserOperation sponsored by Coinbase Paymaster.
-The requester pays only USDC — no native ETH ever leaves the wallet for gas.
+By default both SDKs run in wallet=auto mode: the agent's EOA is wrapped in a Coinbase Smart Wallet (ERC-4337) and every state-changing call (createTransaction, linkEscrow, transitionState, etc.) is bundled into a single UserOperation sponsored by a paymaster.
+The requester pays only USDC, with no native ETH ever leaving the wallet for gas.

 This is AIP-12 in practice.
-The fallback is wallet=eoa (pay-your-own-gas mode) for power users.
+The fallback below the paymaster layer is wallet=eoa (pay-your-own-gas mode) for power users or when both providers are unreachable.

 import { Agent } from '@agirails/sdk';